Academic Policies and General Regulations

 • Submitting the same paper or report for assignments in more than one course without the prior written permission of each instructor.

 • Appropriating information, ideas, or the language of other people or writers and submitting it as one's own to satisfy the requirements of a course - commonly known as plagiarism.
 Plagiarism constitutes theft and deceit.
 Assignments (compositions, term papers, computer programs, etc.) acquired either in part or in whole from commercial sources, publications, students, or other sources and submitted as one's own original work will be considered plagiarism.
+Use of AI to generate content may be considered plagiarism depending on the course being taught.
+Students should consult faculty directly to determine what is allowed for assignments in their courses.

 • Unauthorized recording, sale, or use of lectures and other instructional materials.